 Five German U-Boats

 At the end of WWI the captured German navy was all scuttled at Scapa Flow, Orkney.
 A lot of the fleet was re-floated and fleet was dispersed between the Allied Forces.
 The Royal Navy had a surplus of ships and had no need for the war battered remnants of the German fleet.
-A lot were to be used as target practice but six of the German U-Boats escaped being shot at one last time. read more →
+A lot were to be used as target practice but five of the German U-Boats escaped being shot at one last time. read more →